CBIIT/icdc-dataloader/docs/es-loader.md

 ```
 SKIP $skip LIMIT $limit
 ```
-This pagination line should be added as early as possible in the query, after the primary node type of the index is added to the graph.
-If the pagination line is added at the end, then it will have no impact on memory efficiency or execution speed.
+This pagination line should be added to the query as early as possible, after the primary node type of the index is added to the graph.
+If the pagination line is added at the end, then it will have no impact on Neo4j memory efficiency or execution speed.
 #### Examples:
 In the following examples the primary node type of the index is **primary_node**
 ```